Last Updated on 9 July 2021 by Dan

-We don’t want that – we’re out of the best hotel for you, not Mr. Expedia‘s wallet (who do this) so if you see it, I recommend conducting your search via another site.
+We don’t want that – we’re out of the best hotel for you, not Mr. Expedia‘s wallet (who are guilty of this) so if you see it, I recommend just being aware.

-I then form a shortlist of hotels that have consistent high ratings from guests with plenty of reviews that are at a reasonable price – all the elements of a great value holiday.
+I then form a shortlist of hotels that meet the criteria consistent high ratings from guests with plenty of reviews that are at a reasonable price – all the elements of a great value holiday.

 For my shortlisted hotels, I’ll then search for the specific hotel on Tripadvisor to check on the reviews there.
 These can be more enlightening and throw up issues such as location or individual issues which may not be so obvious on Expedia et. al.

 I’ll use this to pick out the one that offers the best combination of rating and price, and have a spare up my sleeve in case.

 Why don’t you just use Tripadvisor to start with for finding a great value holiday?

-They’ve got really bad at filtering things by “Best Value” which is best commission paid to Tripadvisor, not the best hotel.
-Even when I’ve played with the settings there I’ve seen the odd listing that doesn’t make sense – so Tripadvisor is a backup check, not my main method of search.
+Tripadvisor have got really bad at filtering their searches by “Best Value” (which is best commission paid to Tripadvisor, not the best hotel.)
+Even when I’ve played with the settings there I’ve seen the odd listing that doesn’t make sense – so I’ve made Tripadvisor my backup check, not my main method of search.

-1b: If you’re happy with an AirBnb for your holiday….
+1B: If you’re happy with an AirBnb for your great value holiday….

 You also need to be careful you’re in a good location.
 I like to find a guide to the city I’m looking to visit and identify what good and bad areas are, and where the majority of sites or locations I want to visit are.

-I then put in my dates and travel find it easier to switch to a map view to see how close I am rather than the list view – it lets you get a great view of comparative pricing and what you’re getting in each location.
+I then put in my dates and find it easier to switch to a map view to see how close I am rather than the list view – it lets you get a great view of comparative pricing and what you’re getting in each location.

 Trial and error is your friend here, and it’s worth thinking about this alongside airline costs.